COYOTE Academic Research & Policy Work

 Bella Robinson: COYOTE (Call Off Your Old Tired Ethics) Talks #Decrim #SexWorkIsRealWork

-We Don’t Need Your Pity, We Need Our Rights: Thesis by Julianna Brown, Brown University ’18 (Thesis Presentation) (Poster 1, Poster 2) by Julianna Brown and Bella Robinson
+We Don’t Need Your Pity, We Need Our Rights: (Poster 1, Poster 2) by Julianna Brown and Bella Robinson

 Whitewashing Abolition: Race, Displacement, and Combating Human Trafficking The event partners with the Center for the Study of Slavery and Justice Human Trafficking research cluster and includes workshops, panels, and discussions.
 Full Conference Video